bencebosko/SpringBackendStarter/README.md

 | `rate-limiter.cache-expiration-seconds` | Unused keys are automatically removed from the rate limiter caches. |

 ### Starting the application
+After starting postgres, the application will be ready to start:

 * Navigate to the `docker` directory.
 * Build your **postgres** database image with the `services/postgres/build.sh` script
 * Start the postgres container in the **docker-compose** file